pritzza/Image-Warping-and-Mosaicing/README.md

 # Image Processing and Mosaicing Project

-This project provides tools for image processing, including point selection, image warping, rectification, and mosaicing.
-It consists of several Python scripts that work together to create image mosaics and perform related tasks.
+This project provides tools for image processing, including Harrison Corner Detection, point selection, image warping, rectification, and mosaicing.
+It consists of several Python scripts that work together to automatically create panoramic images and perform related tasks.

 ## Table of Contents
 1. [Requirements](#requirements)